AnujaLd/InsureZenv2/REPORT.md

 ### How I Approached It

-The problem statement is deliberately a bit open-ended, which I think is intentional — it's asking whether you can read a business description and translate it into concrete technical requirements.
 I started by identifying the core "things" in the system (entities), then the people using it (actors), then what each person needs to be able to do (functional requirements).

 The most important insight from reading the problem was the **two-stage workflow**.
 It's not just "review a claim" — there are two distinct human roles with different responsibilities, and they interact with the same data in different ways.
 That pattern drives almost every design decision downstream.